parsontodd/leadership-README/README.md

      * Letting me know when you don't understand our strategy/direction.
    * Your own personal growth and development.
      * Letting me know when you need help, resources, etc. for your development.
  * Hold your teammate accountable.
-   * You drive our 1:1 conversations.
+ * 1:1s are your time - you drive the conversation.
+ * Your own self-reflection, at least at quarterly check-in time, to identify strengths and weaknesses.
  * Feedback for me and your teammates.
+ * No problem is someone else's problem.
+   * If you want to discuss problems, something you're struggling with, roadblocks you're running in to, etc. I'm all for it.
+BUT I expect you to be a part of the solution(ing).
+      * Extra credit - Taking the initiative to work through those challenges and get it fixed, especially when others can get value from it (see developer productivity bias below).
+      * Regardless, don't dump and run!
  * Passion for learning and problem solving.

  # Random thoughts and observations
  I like to think I'm pretty self-aware about my strengths, weaknesses, tendencies and oddities.
 Here's some random thoughts about these observations.